ARMmbed/time_series_database_doc/graphite.md

 ## Preparing Your Environment

 * Setup an AWS account.
-* Create and test the mbed button example.
+* Create and test the [mbed client os example](https://github.com/ARMmbed/mbed-client-quickstart).
 Make sure to keep the **AccessKey** token around.
 It will be needed in the `Register Webhook` step.